talifhaniedward/retail-business-analytics-sql-project/README.md

 ## Key Findings

-✅ Gauteng generated the highest total revenue and profit.
+✅ Gauteng generated the highest total revenue (**R7.63B**) and profit (**R1.47B**).

-✅ Western Cape achieved the strongest revenue efficiency per store.
+✅ Western Cape achieved the strongest revenue per store the most operationally efficient province.

-✅ Gauteng may be experiencing **store saturation**.
+✅ Gauteng shows signs of store saturation recording the lowest customers per store nationally.

-✅ Eastern Cape recorded the highest stockout rates.
+✅ Eastern Cape recorded the highest stockout rate at **11.98%** the highest risk province for lost sales.

-✅ HP and Dell dominate business performance.
+✅ HP, Dell, and Lenovo dominate both revenue and profit generation across all provinces.

-✅ Laptops drive revenue while Monitors and Printers maximize margins.
+✅ Laptops are the primary revenue driver while Accessories maximize profit margins at ~**35%**.

-✅ Corporate customers are the highest-value segment.
+✅ Corporate customers are the highest-value segment generating the most revenue and highest spend per transaction.

+✅ KwaZulu-Natal customers spend the most per transaction of any province.

 ---

 # Strategic Business Recommendations

 ### 1. Optimize Gauteng Store Density

-Reduce market cannibalization by reviewing store concentration.
+Gauteng has the highest revenue but the lowest customers per store.
+Review store locations across the province and consider closing or relocating stores that are too close to each other to reduce internal competition.

 ### 2. Improve Eastern Cape Inventory Planning

-Strengthen replenishment forecasting to reduce stockouts.
+Eastern Cape has the highest stockout rate nationally at 11.98%.
+Increase stock levels for high-demand products in this province and set up automatic reorder triggers to prevent shelves from running empty.

 ### 3. Replicate Western Cape Success

-Apply best-performing operational strategies nationally.
+Western Cape generates the highest revenue per store despite having fewer locations.
+Identify what these stores are doing differently and roll out those same practices to stores in KwaZulu-Natal and Eastern Cape.

-### 4. Increase Cross-Selling of High-Margin Products
+### 4. Increase Accessory Sales Across All Stores

-Bundle Monitors and Printers with Laptops and Desktops to improve overall margins.
+Accessories deliver the highest profit margin at ~35% — almost double that of Laptops and Desktops.
+Train sales staff to recommend an Accessory with every Laptop, Desktop, and Monitor sale to improve overall profitability.

 ### 5. Expand Corporate Customer Strategy

-Focus on high-value B2B customers.
+Corporate customers generate the highest revenue and spend the most per transaction.
+Create a dedicated sales team for Corporate and Education customers, offer volume discounts, and introduce a loyalty programme to retain and grow this high-value segment.

 ---